epfl-dlab/aiflows/docs/contributing_info/contributing_to_aiFlows.md

 ### 3.1 Make Changes & And adhere to aiFlow's coding practices

 Implement your fix or feature.
-Follow best practices, and consider the project's coding standards.
-TODO:SEE HERREE REFFFFFEEERRRENCCCEEE
+Follow best practices, and consider the project's [coding standards](./coding_standards.md).

 ### 3.2.
 Commit Changes